PrincetonIntSchoolMathScience/election/presentation.md

 ## New Work

-- Comparison of two groups of data
+- Comparison of two groups of data divided by a certain turnout rate

   - Linear Regression